0hStormy/0hStormy.github.io/assets/markdown/home.md

 ## Current state of this website
 Currently, you can check out this home page to get to know me a bit more.
 You can also go check out my music <a href="music.html">here</a>.
 There is also my blog which talks about updates to this website, my music, projects I'm working on, and just general things.
 And finally you can go look at the about page which has credits mainly, which are pretty boring but I don't want anyone to get mad at me for not creditting them.

-## Future of this website
-In the future I might add a projects page that goes more in-depth about what projects I am actively working on.
-Maybe a audio player that doesn't suck too, that would be cool.
+There is also a projects page which had some things I'm currently working on.
+It'd be pretty cool if your checked those projects out. :)

 <hr>